traoreabraham931-creator/Call_prediction/README.md

     * Removal of all of the data values that are not numeric ;

-    * The missing ovservations undergo an imputation process via the mean strategy.
+    * The missing observations undergo an imputation process via the mean strategy.
 Specifically, they are replaced by the average of the observed             values.

 ---